MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/WorkingWithDynamics/how-to-copy-a-link-to-a-page.md

 ---
-    title: How to: Copy a Link to a Page | Microsoft Docs
+    title: How to Copy a Link to a Page | Microsoft Docs
     description: All pages have a **Copy Link to Page** action that you can use to save a link to a specific page in ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->.
 You can then share these pages across your company.
 The link text is the same as the page header text.
     services: project-madeira
     documentationcenter: ''